Université de Technologie de Troyes (UTT)

+UTT's core missions are to conduct research, deliver education & training and facilitate technology transfer.
 UTT is a French institution of higher education established in 1994.
-Our core missions are to conduct research, deliver education & training and facilitate technology transfer.
-UTT is today one of the largest engineering schools in France.
-Nearly 3,000 students are registered at the University, enrolled in undergraduate, postgraduate and doctoral study programs.
+It is today one of the largest engineering schools in France.
+Over 3,000 students altogether are registered at the University, enrolled in undergraduate, postgraduate and doctoral study programs.

 UTT offers seven engineering programs accredited by France's independent engineering degree accreditation body, the CTI, and EUR-ACE certified (European Accreditation of Engineering Programmes).
 UTT belongs to a network of universities of technology with UTC-l’ Université de Technologie de Compiègne and UTBM-l’ Université de Technologie de Belfort-Montbéliard.

 Facts and Figures